El Médano: Geography

 A place of strong winds, it has been the site for various windsurfing competitions and championships, though in recent years, an increase in the number of high-rise hotels and apartment buildings has reduced these winds' power.
 However, El Médano is still one of the world's best windsurfing/kitesurfing locations, with three different windsurfing spots, the Bay (flat/swell), the Harbour Wall (wavespot sideshore), and Cabezo Beach (wavespot onshore).
 The main bay is divided into three areas, the general sailing area with very good entry and exit points, the swimming area, marked by a chain of buoys and the pigs bay, which is to be avoided because of security reasons.

 The town is situated near the largest natural beaches of Tenerife, the Playa Grande and the Playa La Tejita.
 Between the beaches is La Montaña Roja ("The Red Mountain"), a volcanic cone that is a protected natural reserve under the category of natural monument.
 The mountain is approximately 1 kilometer in diameter, conformed by successive explosions fruit of the violent vaporization of the sea waters.

 In the town, the beach of Leocadio Machado, popularly known as El Médano, stands out.
 It has an average length of approximately 750 metres and an average width of 43 metres.
-The beach has been awarded the European Blue Flag since 2004, and has a changing room and shower service.
+The beach was awarded the European Blue Flag from 2004 until 2016, and has a changing room and shower service.
 It was on this beach that Leocadio Machado, professor of Nautics and doctor of Law, was inspired to write the novel "El loco de la playa" (The madman of the beach), published by LA PRENSA in 1925, which tells of the arrival at El Médano of a doctor, Don Luis Gilpérez, and his daughter María, on a boat from the Santa Cruz de Tenerife dock, which they used to do every summer despite the difficulties they suffered, dodging the waves and winds until he disembarked and reached the only inn then on the beach, "La morenita", where, as soon as he arrived, he was warned of the presence of an unknown man who spent the days and nights between the mountains of Bocinegro and Roja, talking to himself and shouting at the sea, who was called "the crazy man on the beach", who had his few inhabitants frightened.

 The small coves of El Cabezo, El Salado, La Jaquita, De Pelada and La Rajita are also located here.